smcgarr13/E-commerce-Back-End/README.md

 -[Questions](#questions)

 ## Description
-A functional Express.js API that uses the latest technologies that serves as a back end for e-commerce.
+A functional Express.js API that uses the latest technologies and serves as a back end for e-commerce.

 ## Installation
 Clone repo: https://github.com/smcgarr13/E-commerce-Back-End